MsPASS C++ API 2.4.1.dev4+g92330b7a

 bool is_empty() const

-Definition ProcessingHistory.cc:109
+Definition ProcessingHistory.cc:110

 std::string newid()

-Definition ProcessingHistory.cc:651
+Definition ProcessingHistory.cc:653

-References current_nodedata(), get_nodes(), is_empty(), merge(), newid(), and mspass::utility::NodeData::stage.
+References current_nodedata(), get_nodes(), is_empty(), mspass::utility::BasicProcessingHistory::jid, mspass::utility::BasicProcessingHistory::jnm, mspass::utility::BasicProcessingHistory::jobid(), mspass::utility::BasicProcessingHistory::jobname(), merge(), newid(), nodes, mspass::utility::BasicProcessingHistory::set_jobid(), mspass::utility::BasicProcessingHistory::set_jobname(), and mspass::utility::NodeData::stage.

 ◆ add_many_inputs()